wp-media/engineering-handbook/technical_standards/node/style_lint.md

 ## TypeScript Considerations

-We take a pragmatic approach to TypeScript adoption, avoiding premature implementation while recognizing its benefits for larger projects.
+We take a pragmatic approach to TypeScript adoption, avoiding premature implementation.

-### When to Use TypeScript

-Consider adopting TypeScript when:
-- The project grows beyond a certain complexity
-- The team would benefit from improved type safety and documentation
-- API contracts need to be more strictly enforced

 ### Using TypeScript Without Compilation